Get Help Today(877) 648-4288

 Help is out there

-12-Step programs are offered in rehab and IOP treatments.
+12-step programs are offered in rehab and IOP treatments.
 12-Step peer groups empower the individual to acknowledge a higher power in recovery and take personal inventory surrounding the impact of substance use disorders.
-Patients can also utilize wisdom from other groups, like Self-Management and Recovery Training, or SMART.
+Patients can also utilize wisdom from other groups, like self-management and recovery training, or SMART.
 SMART encourages individuals to control their behaviors and cravings with 4-Point programs.
-Once patients complete training, they graduate the program.

 Individuals can find hobbies to reinforce their connection to the present moment.
 Hobbies can be creative (writing, cooking), physical (exercise), spiritual (meditation), and social.

 Take action & empower yourself